 What is Educating for a Jewish Spiritual Life?

-EJSL is a three-semester, professional development program that provides educators with concrete ways to teach students to become spiritual seekers and makers of meaningful lives.
-It invites a deeper connection to and joy in Judaism as a pathway for engaged living and lifelong growth.
+EJSL is a professional development program that provides educators with practical skills to help their students develop their spiritual lives as a foundation for wellbeing.
+It invites a deeper connection to and joy in Judaism as a pathway for engaged living and lifelong thriving.

-Each semester begins with an in-person, half-day professional development workshop.
-Following the workshop, educators who want to further pursue Jewish mindfulness in the classroom enroll in an online, on-demand self-study course.
-In the case of Semester 1, that’s: Gift of Awareness for Educators: Jewish Mindfulness Meditation for You and Your Students.
-The online course comes with webinars, a discussion forum, journaling, and email access to an IJS coach.
+During Covid-19, the year begins with a 90-minute online “kick-off” that will be recorded.
+All potentially interested educators from your school can attend the “kick-off.”
+Educators who want to further pursue Jewish mindfulness in the classroom enroll in an online, on-demand self-study course.
+In the case of year 1, that’s: Gift of Awareness for Educators: Jewish Mindfulness Meditation for You and Your Students.
+The online course is supported by online practice groups, webinars, a discussion forum, journaling, and email access to an IJS coach.

 Educating for a Jewish Spiritual Life: